TheMrityunjayPathak/CarPricePrediction/README.md

 **Data Cleaning**

-- Fuel Type, Suspension and Car Model has extra whitespaces which gets removed by str.strip() method.
+- fuel type, suspension and car model column has extra whitespaces which gets removed by str.strip() method.

-- Removed 'kms' suffix from Kms Driven column by using str.split() method and keeping only numeric part of the column.
+- Removed 'kms' suffix from kms driven column and stored only numeric part of the column.

-- After that I converted Kms Driven column to 'int' DataType.
+- After that I converted kms driven column to 'int' DataType.

-- Modified the Price column from 6.45 Lakh to 645000 and converted it into integer by using a custom made function.
+- Transformed the price column from 6.45 Lakh to 645000 and then converted it into int datatype.

-- From Car Model column I kept only the first 3 words of car name and removed the rest.
+- From car model column, I kept only the first 3 words of car name and removed the rest.

 **Data Visualization**